F minor: E-sharp minor

 E-sharp minor is a key based on the musical note E♯, consisting of the pitches E♯, Fx, G♯, A♯, B♯, C♯ and D♯.
 Its key signature has eight sharps, requiring one double sharp and six single sharps.
 Because E-sharp minor requires eight sharps, including the Fx, it is almost always notated as its enharmonic equivalent of F minor, with four flats.
+The same is true of the relative major of G-sharp major, usually replaced by A-flat major.
+E-sharp major, the parallel major, would also be replaced by F major, since E-sharp major requires four double-sharps.

 The E-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The E-sharp harmonic minor and melodic minor scales are:

 The scale-degree chords of E-sharp minor are: